rsaavedraf/fxp/README.md

 lg2(), pow2() implemented using the [BKM algorithm (Wikipedia)](https://en.wikipedia.org/wiki/BKM_algorithm)

-Additional logarithm and power functions, ln(), lg10(), exp(), and pow10(), implemented through lg2 and pow2, but now using double the int-size precision (emulated longs,) so as to avoid calculation inaccuracies that would appear if only using the precision of the chosen number of frac bits.
-Goals of this implementation are mostly flexibility (hence the configurable frac bits,) yet ultimate precision.
+Additional logarithm and power functions (ln, lg10, exp, pow10, sqrt, and powxy,) all implemented through lg2 and pow2.
+Behind the scenes, these functions work with longs or emulated longs, so as to avoid calculation inaccuracies that would inevitably appear if working just with the chosen number of frac bits, or just with int-size precision.
+Goals of this implementation are mostly flexibility (hence the configurable frac bits,) yet also ultimate precision if desired.
 All tests, including those for the power functions, should ideally run with no inaccuracy warnings, or as few as possible, regardless of frac bits in use.

-Functions sqrt() and powxy() now implemented, also using lg2 and pow2.

 Later:
 - Trigonometric functions